openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/response/vp_token_multiple_vps.json}}

 The following is a non-normative example of a `presentation_submission` parameter sent alongside a VP Token in the example above.
-It does not correspond to any Presentation Definition examples in this specification:
+It does not correspond to any Presentation Definition example in this specification:

 <{{examples/response/presentation_submission_multiple_vps.json}}